triton-inference-server/server/docs/model_configuration.rst

 requests are not batched, therefore, they do not benefit from the throughput benefits of batching.

-Dynamic batching is a feature of TRTIS that allows non-batched inference requests to be combined by TRTIS, so that a batch is created dynamically, resulting in the same increased throughput seen for batched inference requests.
+Dynamic batching is a feature of the inference server that allows non-batched inference requests to be combined by the server, so that a batch is created dynamically, resulting in the same increased throughput seen for batched inference requests.

 Dynamic batching is enabled and configured independently for each model using the :cpp:var:`ModelDynamicBatching